This page references our older Objective-C SDK. Check out our new Swift SDK to integrate our latest Swift-first library.

 This section covers how to implement a multi-card carousel feed where a user can swipe horizontally to view additional featured cards.
 To integrate a carousel view, you’ll need to use a fully customized Content Card implementation—the “run” phase of the crawl, walk, run approach.

-In terms of the level of development effort, the key differences between the default implementation and the carousel implementation include:
+In terms of the level of development effort, the key differences between the basic implementation and the carousel implementation include:

 - Building your own views